serodriguez68/poodr-notes/README.md

 + The external method is buried inside other complex code.
 + There are multiple calls to the external methods inside the class.
++ The method is part of the [private interface of a external class.](#r3-exercise-caution-when-depending-on-private-interfaces)

 [Wrong Code Example](code_examples/chapter_3.rb#L111-115) / [Right Code Example](code_examples/chapter_3.rb#L118-126)